FRAMverse/coding-practices/README.md

     - For more suggestions on good spreadsheet practices, see [Broman and Woo 2018](https://doi.org/10.1080/00031305.2017.1375989)

 ## Data Sharing Guidance
-Sharing what type of data and who it can be shared with is often confusing.
+Identify what type of data and who it can be shared with is often confusing.
-Generally sport data can be shared with everyone freely, while commercial data has restrictions on who and *how* the data can be shared, for example under the Magnuson-Stevens Act (MSA)
+Generally sport data can be shared with everyone freely, while commercial data has restrictions on who and *how* the data can be shared, for example under the Magnuson-Stevens Act (MSA).

 ### Sport
 Sport data can usually freely shared to the public, although there might be restrictions around sharing charter fishing data via the MSA.

 ### Commerical
-The MSA has to be considered when sharing commercial data, often the data has to be aggregated in way to not specifically identify fishers.
-In the co-management realm this is rarely and issue as much of the data is aggregated, but for sharing with the pubic guidance should be requested through WDFWs Records Office.
+The MSA has to be considered when sharing commercial data; often the data has to be aggregated in way to not specifically identify fishers.
+In the co-management realm this is rarely an issue as much of the data is aggregated, but for sharing with the pubic, guidance should be requested through WDFWs Records Office.

 ### Treaty
 Public requests for treaty data should be directed to the individual tribes themselves or WDFW's Records Office.
-Tribal data can be shared freely with the data's respective tribe, sharing one tribes data with another tribe should be done under caution with the guidance of NWIFC staff.
+Tribal data can be shared freely with the data's respective tribe, but sharing one tribe's data with another tribe should only be done with caution and under the guidance of NWIFC staff.

 ## Project management

-For any kind of substantial work involving more than one file, use Rprojects, the `here` package, and `renv` to make scripts easily shareable.
+For any kind of substantial work involving more than one file, use Rprojects, the `here` package, and (possibly) `renv` to make scripts easily shareable (details on both below).
 The goal is that you can zip up a folder, send it to someone else, and they can run any scripts without making any changes.
+(Note: Ty and Collin are trying out `renv` -- it provides more robust sharing, but also adds an extra layer of complication for both the initial coder and anyone using it.
+We currently view this package as optional, while we strongly encourage using `here` withe very project).

 When developing a document to report results or findings to a general user, use Rmarkdown or Quarto to create a report that blends R code with explanations and graphics.

 When a script is likely to be re-used (e.g. not a one-off analysis) or if it is going to be shared, create a commented version with instructions on use.
 This should be stored somewhere accessible.
-Collin Edwards maintains the `snippets` [github repository](https://github.com/FRAMverse/snippets) for this kind of thing, or it could live in a Teams folder.
-If code is likely to be useful to the team or others, it may also be appropriate to incorporate this code into an R package, or develop a new R package for this code.
+Collin Edwards maintains the `snippets` [github repository](https://github.com/FRAMverse/snippets) to store re-usable code, or the code could live in a Teams folder.
+If code is likely to be useful to the FRAM team or others, it may also be appropriate to incorporate this code into an R package, or develop a new R package for this code.
 Converting code to packages is much more involved that storing a code snippet or re-useable script somewhere, but makes it much easier for incorporation into other code.
+Reach out to Collin Edwards or Ty Garber if you this is something you want to explore further.

 To make scripts easier to re-use, replace hard-coded specifics with variables that are defined at the top of the script.
 For example, if Collin wrote a script to read in the Mortalities table of a FRAM database and plot the landed catch for a specific fishery, he would probably initially write that script using the file name and fishery name wherever he needed it (e.g., `connect_fram_db("FramDBExample.Mdb")` and `data |> select(fishery_id == 19) |> ...`).
 To make this script easier to re-use, he could add lines of code near the top of the script, with